NJ Attorneys Helping You Navigate DCPP (formerly DYFS)

-The Division of Youth and Family Services (DYFS) is an agency of the State of New Jersey.
+The Division of Child Protection and Permanency (DCPP) is an agency of the State of New Jersey.
 Its purpose is to protect and promote the welfare of children.
-When allegations of abuse or neglect of a child are made, DYFS has the authority to investigate the allegations.
+When allegations of abuse or neglect of a child are made, DCPP has the authority to investigate the allegations.

-Given the complexities of New Jersey’s DYFS, we advise you to contact one of our experienced family law attorneys at 973-627-7300 at Einhorn Harris today.
+Given the complexities of New Jersey’s DCPP, we advise you to contact one of our experienced family law attorneys at 973-627-7300 at Einhorn Harris today.
 We handle family law issues throughout New Jersey.